 Edith Fischer makes it her duty to pass on the important pianistic heritage received from her master Claudio Arrau and devotes part of her professional life to teaching.
 In Switzerland she was one of the founders of the Cercle Lémanique d’Etudes Musicales and contributed to the training of many pianists and teachers.

-Currently, she performs in concert around the world and participates in many Master classes.
+Based in Chile since 2007, she currently performs in concerts around the world and participates in numerous master classes.

 “…As exhibited, the Diabelli variations will be remembered forever.
 We saw an interpreter concentrated to the extreme, grasping this monument of the repertoire with an authority, a vitality and a sense of construction which made its unfolding fascinating from start to finish.
 Everything was in place in the most natural way, everything seemed to be said with a constant concern for general consistency.”
 L’Impartial, La Chaux-de-Fonds